 How To Start Homeschooling

 If you’ve landed here I assume that you want learn how to start homeschooling!
-Well the good news is that setting your child up to homeschool can be done relatively quickly if it needs to be.
-Children are natural learners and even if you get off to a rocky start, you’ll be surprised what your children can learn without you even teaching them.
+Well the good news is that setting your child up for homeschooling can be done relatively quickly .
+Children are natural learners and you’ll be surprised what your children can learn without you even teaching them.
 However, initial enthusiasm can get you by for probably a few days, maybe even a month but you will need to add some structure and tick a few legal boxes to get ready to homeschool.

 Now don’t expect to absorb all this information on how to start homeschooling in one sitting.
 There is a lot to learn and some of the information you’ll read here took me 20 years of homeschooling to discover.
 But I’ve put it here to hopefully give you some shortcuts.

 Why not bookmark this page for your future reference!